 These livery options are only available when water levels are sufficient.
 (Here’s where to check.)

-We paddled the eight mile route from Burnt Bridge when the water was 2.75 feet high.
+On our first visit, we kayaked the eight mile route from Burnt Bridge when the water in Fisheating Creek was 2.75 feet high.
 You need 1.5 feet of water to kayak (2 feet to canoe) without constant portaging.
 At 2.75 feet, the water level was perfect, with a gentle current and no obstacles.

 It is also possible to paddle downstream from the Outpost and explore the stream and its backwaters.
 (See more on that below.)